In the Zone of Special Attention: Filming

+Principal photography primarily took place in the Lithuanian SSR, in the vicinity of the 242nd Training Centre of the Airborne Forces in Gaižiūnai.
+The bridge scene took place on a section of the A1 highway crossing the Nevėžis River, while Kaunas Fortress No. 4 was used for the command post scenes.
+The changing of the guard, as well as interrogation scenes conducted by Major Moroshkin took place at Lefortovo Barracks in Moscow.

+All scenes involving aircraft were filmed at Vitebsk-North Air Base, with the participation of the 339th Military Transport Aviation Regiment.
+The identifying details of the Ilyushin Il-76 aircraft used were blurred out in post-production.

+A notable number of scenes were cut for reasons of military operational security.
+The film strips composing these scenes was subsequently destroyed.

 Release

 At first, release of the film was forbidden.
 The State Political Directorate issued a note prohibiting "a movie glorifying a power of our army, because it will play into the hands of the enemies of international détente".

 In an interview in February 2007, director Andrei Malyukov said that he still did not know in which countries his movie had been released, this being restricted information.
 It went to a few dozen countries, however.
 In 2008, the film was shown at a festival of military history films.

+On 14 September 2026, the Ukrainian Ministry of Culture added lead actor Boris Galkin to its "List of persons who pose a threat to national security", citing the actors continued public support for Russia.
+Under Ukrainian legislation, the distribution of any works featuring a listed person is severely restricted across television, online streaming and public viewing.